 Nora Atkinson, Lloyd Herman Curator of Craft

-Bruce Goldfarb, Maryland Office of the Chief Medical Examiner
+Bruce Goldfarb, Office of the Chief Medical Examiner, Baltimore

 “Murder Is Her Hobby: Frances Glessner Lee and The Nutshell Studies of Unexplained Death” explores the surprising intersection between craft and forensic science.
 Frances Glessner Lee (1878–1962) crafted her extraordinary “Nutshell Studies of Unexplained Death”—exquisitely detailed miniature crime scenes—to train homicide investigators to “convict the guilty, clear the innocent, and find the truth in a nutshell.”
 These dollhouse-sized diorama composites of true-crime scenes, created in the first half of the 20th century and still used in forensic training today, were the equivalent of virtual reality in their time and helped to revolutionize the emerging field of forensic science.
 They also tell a story of how a woman co-opted traditionally feminine crafts to advance a male-dominated field and establish herself as one of its leading voices.
 In the first public display of all 19 Nutshells, the Renwick Gallery examines Lee’s dioramas as works of art and connects craft with a seemingly unrelated discipline.